José Avelino: "What are we in power for?" quote

 Avelino was quoted as saying "What are we in power for?" during a party caucus in Malacañang.
 The whole statement was:

 "Why did you have to order an investigation Honorable Mr. President?
 If you cannot permit abuses, you must at least tolerate them.
 What are we in power for?
 We are not hypocrites.
 Why should we pretend to be saints when in reality we are not?
 We are not angels.
 When we die, we will all go to hell.
 It is better to be in hell because in that place there are no investigations, no secretary of justice, no secretary of the interior to go after us."

 The above account is disputed by historian Quintin Doroquez.
 Doroquez claims that Avelino was misquoted as "corrupt" by Celso Cabrera, a news reporter who did not speak Spanish.
 Doroquez also states that Congressman Faustino Tobia of Ilocos Norte confessed to the Avelino family later that the entire quote was fabricated and that the original context of Avelino's comment at the said party caucus on January 15, 1949, was about the Quirino administration dealing with the problems of the country.
 According to Doroquez, Congressman Tobia offered the following paraphrase as closer to what Avelino actually said in Spanish at the meeting, with the translation being: "Mr. President, is it not the truth that not addressing vigorously these problems is to betray and negate fundamentally our duties as public servants?
 What for is our mandate from the people?"

 Personal life

 Avelino was married to Enriqueta Casal and had four sons.
+One of his grandchildren was the Filipino folk singer Coritha.
+Avelino was the inspiration of her popular song "Lolo Jose" (lit.
+'Grandpa Jose').
 He is the great-grandfather of actor Paulo Avelino.
 Calbayog, his birthplace, became a city due to Avelino (as president of the Senate) when he merged three contiguous municipalities (Oquendo, Calbayog and Tinambacan) into the 19th city of the Philippines on July 15, 1948—the date President Elpidio Quirino signed Republic Act No. 328.